Yassman04/istio-log-parser/README.md

 # istio-log-parser

-neatly dispaly istio access logs into table with definitions.
+neatly display istio access logs into table with definitions.